kamranahmedse/jquery-toast-plugin/README.md

 #How to use

+- You can install the plugin via Bower:

+    ```js
+    bower install kamranahmedse/jquery-toast-plugin
+    ```

+    Or directly download the repository and place the content of `dist` wherever you can access them.
-- Include the CSS and JS files
+- Include the CSS and JS files.
 - Simply do ```$.toast('Toast message to be shown')``` Of course it would be the world's simplest toast message but believe me **you can do a lot more** with the options.

 #Demo